MAISY® Utility Customer Databases, Forecasting & Analysis Models

 ev hourly loads databases Agent-Based Model Uses AI to Map Future Utility EV Distribution Challenges; Identifies ZIPs with Greatest Future EV Increases Offsetting The Coming Electricity Demand Surge with Smart

-Grid Technologies Residential Smart Grid and Load Management Technologies Can Offset Near-term Challenges of Unexpected Surges in Electricity Demand New - Hourly Loads Added to EIA RECS Databases Next-Gen Models: Forecasting EV Loads with Digital Twins.
+Grid Technologies Built on a $1B Data Asset: AI-Powered Neighborhood Load Forecasts for Utilities New - Hourly Loads Added to EIA RECS Databases Next-Gen Models: Forecasting EV Loads with Digital Twins.
 Forecasting New Neighborhood Loads Requires New Tools

 See Additional Publications